waqarsaleem/waqarsaleem.github.io/recommendation.md

-# Graduate School Recommendations by WS
+# Graduate School Recommendation by WS

 It is great that you are thinking of pursuing higher studies.
 Learning is a lifelong journey and I am happy that you are taking the spark kindled in your undergraduate to the next level.